Key Account Information

 Your investment will be actively reinvested into new loans upon receipt of capital and interest, prior to any withdrawal date being reached.

 The 30DAA auto-diversifies the funds you allocate to it across many matching loans at any given time, subject to availability.
 This spreads your risk across the widest possible range of loans that we have available in the account.

 Interest and repayments

 Interest from loans is calculated on a continuous basis and usually paid into your account on the first day of each month.
 You will also receive capital repayments from time to time, based on loans' contracted repayment dates (their due dates for repayment).
-Interest and repayments can be automatically reinvested (see below).
+Capital repayments will automatically be reinvested wherever possible, but you have the option to choose to either re-invest or withdraw any interest payments received (see below).